 Those who do not have power over the story that dominates their lives, power to retell it, to rethink it, deconstruct it, joke about it and change it as times change, truly are powerless because they cannot think new thoughts.Salman Rushdie

-There are 4 small colour themed books: A Little Book of Smoke & Mirrors; The Body Book; The Golden Notebook; A Little Black Book of Catharsis (with a handy match on the spine).
+Evidence shows that writing can be essential for our sense of self and improving our mental health.
+There are four small colour coded mental health diaries in the box set and each follows a theme from the project: A Little Book of Smoke & Mirrors; The Body Book; The Golden Notebook; A Little Black Book of Catharsis (with a handy match on the spine).

-Complete with handy match on the spine: The meaning of catharsis is ‘cleansing’ in Greek, and refers to a literary theory first developed by Aristotle, who believed that cleansing our emotions was the purpose of a good story.The purpose of this book is to write down stories you don’t want to keep, light the match (somewhere safe) and watch it burn.
+The meaning of catharsis is ‘cleansing’ in Greek, and refers to a literary theory first developed by Aristotle, who believed that cleansing our emotions was the purpose of a good story.The purpose of this book is to write down stories you don’t want to keep, light the match (somewhere safe) and watch it burn.

 The Golden Notebook is about being the author of your own life, the creator of your own possibilities.

 It’s about our best and happiest selves – and about becoming your best authentic self.
 Recognising that you are many people, and have the potential to be who ever you want is part of recognising and collecting all of our best stories and putting all of them together.

 Because writing – or even talking is not always enough – there is more information about mental health services on this website.